Gilmeyuhas/yt2radarr/README.md

 ## ✨ What it does

 * Fetches your entire Radarr library so you can attach a download to the exact title (including extras such as trailers or behind-the-scenes clips).
+* Optionally connects to Sonarr so you can drop recaps or specials straight into a season or the series "Specials" folder.
 * Uses `yt-dlp` with a tuned format selector to prefer high bitrate HLS/H.264 sources before falling back to other codecs.
 * Renames downloads to Plex/Radarr naming conventions and resolves extras into sub-folders when requested.
 * Flexible playlist workflows: merge an entire playlist into a single movie file while preserving Radarr naming conventions.